mit-rss/wall_follower/README.md

 ## Introduction

 It's time to use the actual racecar!
-In this lab you will be improving on the wall following code that you ran in simulation and running it on the car.
-You will also be building a safety controller to prevent your racecar from crashing into obstacles.
-You will also meet your teammates for the rest of the semester!
+In this lab you will meet your team for the rest of the semester.
+You will then be selecting and improving the simulated wall follower code to run on real hardware.
+Additionally, your team will be required to implement a safety controller to prevent your racecar from crashing into obstacles (e.g chairs, tables, people, etc)

 ### Racecars
 Your team will be assigned a racecar to take care of during the semester.
 These cars are expensive so please coordinate with your team to ensure that someone is always responsible for it and avoid leaving it unattended on campus.